trumpfheller/trumpfheller.github.io/python/lists.md

     - Iterates over both the indexes and the elements in the sequence at the same time

 ### List
+- are sequences of elements of any type
+- are mutable.
-- Lists are ordered.
+- are ordered.
-    - the items have a defined order, and that order will not change.
+    - the items have a defined order,
+    - that order will not change.

 ### Lists Defined
 - Define lists by using square brackets and the elements stored in the list separated by commas: